EliaBattiston/SafeStreets/Implementation/API/README.md

 ### Code 200

-If _result_ has a value of 200, the request has been elaborated.
+If _result_ has a value of 200, the request has been succesfully elaborated.
 The _content_ field will contain the results of the request.

 #### Example